|

 located on the north portion of the town, was used for harvesting ice

-pure drinking water as well as refrigeration.
-Today it is a recreational
+lake also provided pure drinking water as well as refrigeration.
+Today

-area with homes and cottages replacing the ice houses.
-It is also the
+it is a recreational area with homes and cottages replacing the ice

 |